mjwgeek/USRP2M17-Selector/README.md

   Have USRP2M17 Installed.
 See https://wiki.m17project.org/usrp2m17_bridge

    *Please note that I used custom ports in my config because I'm using DVSwitch and I wanted ports that were not used by any of those supported modes so plan for that if you are using Allstarlink in your bridge.*
    If you want to use different ports, open and modify connect.php to the ports that reflect your rpt.conf node ports, reversed of course.
+Here are my rpt.conf settings for node 1998 (my M17 Node).
+This file is located in /etc/asterisk/

+[1998]

+rxchannel = USRP/127.0.0.1:34008:32008  ; Use the USRP channel driver.
+Must be enabled in modules.conf

+ ; 127.0.0.1 = IP of the target application

+ ; 34008 = UDP port the target application is listening on

+ ; 32008 = UDP port ASL is listening on

+ duplex = 0				; 0 = Half duplex with no telemetry tones or hang time.
+Ah, but Allison STILL talks!

+ hangtime = 0				; squelch tail hang time 0

+ althangtime = 0				; longer squelch tail hang time 0

+ holdofftelem = 1			; Hold off all telemetry when signal is present on receiver or from connected nodes

+   ; except when an ID needs to be done and there is a signal coming from a connected node.

+telemdefault = 0			; 0 = telemetry output off.
+Don't send Allison to DMR !!!!!!!!!!!!!!!!!
+Trust me.

+telemdynamic = 0			; 0 = disallow users to change the local telemetry setting with a COP command,

+linktolink = no				; disables forcing physical half-duplex operation of main repeater while

+   ; still keeping half-duplex semantics (optional)

+nounkeyct = 1				; Set to a 1 to eliminate courtesy tones and associated delays.

+totime = 170000				; transmit time-out time (in ms) (optional, default 3 minutes 180000 ms

+;END OF NODE 1998;

 Installation Instructions